The Emotional Aspects of Urinary Incontinence

 - Social and recreational withdrawal

-- Fear and anxiety related to being incontinent in public
+- Fear and anxiety related to having an accident in public

 - Reduced intimacy, affection and physical proximity

-Moreover, there was a variation in the intensity of the emotional elements depending on the specific medical condition.
-Women with overactive bladder are likely to suffer greater psychological distress than those with stress incontinence.
+Additionally, there was a variation in the intensity of the emotional elements, depending on the specific medical condition.
+For instance, women with overactive bladder were found to likely suffer greater psychological distress than those with stress incontinence.

 How to manage the emotions

 An article from WebMD recommends several methods for easing the anxiety and stress that may accompany urinary incontinence: